CBaptiste/AlgoliaAppSearch/readme.md

 #### End points
 `GET / ` (200 OK or 404 NOTFOUND) render the HTML page
 `POST /api/1/apps` (201 CREATED or 401 NOT MODIFIED) Add an app (as a JSON object) to the Algolia apps index and return its id
-`DELETE /api/1/apps/:id` (200 OK CREATED or 204 NO CONTENT) delete an app from the store
+`DELETE /api/1/apps/:id` (200 OK or 204 NO CONTENT) delete an app from the store

 ## Front end
 #### Tech stack